 Since nature resists good, even though the spirit may be willing, I resolve to enter upon a continual warfare against self.
 The arms with which I shall do battle are prayer, the presence of God, silence; yet I am aware how little I am able to use these weapons.
 Nevertheless I shall arm myself with complete confidence in you, patience, humility and conformity with your divine will … but who shall help me to fight a continual battle against enemies such as those which make war on me?
 You, my God, have declared yourself my captain; you have raised the standard of the Cross, saying: ‘Take up the cross and follow in my footsteps.’
 To correspond with this invitation, I promise to resist your love no longer; rather, I will follow you to Calvary without hesitation.

 “I will follow you to Calvary without hesitation”…This thought is very close to the spirit of Fr Doyle and indeed of all the saints.
-Our modern world, with all of its technology, seems designed to help us avoid as many discomforts and difficulties as possible.
-But the holy men and women of the past were not like that.
-They recognised the spiritual and expiatory benefits of suffering and difficulties.
-We conclude today with a quote from Fr Doyle’s diary from this day in 1911, in which he writes about his resolution to make a Holy Hour at night, and the difficulties he experienced in doing this.
+On the other hand, our modern world, with all of its technology, seems designed to help us avoid as many discomforts and difficulties as possible.
+But the saints recognised the benefits that could come from hardships, unpleasant and all as they are.

 Last night while making the Holy Hour in my room, Jesus seemed to ask me to promise to make it every Thursday, even when away giving retreats, and when I cannot go to the chapel.
 He wants the greater part of the time to be spent prostrate on the ground, which I find very painful.
 I think He wants me to share in His agony during this hour, feeling a little of the sadness, desolation, and abandonment He experienced, the shame of sin, the uselessness of His sufferings to save souls.
 I begged Him to plunge my soul into the sea of bitterness which surrounded Him.
 It was an hour of pain, but I hope for more.